What Bulgaria’s EU Presidency guests will not see

 While being driven through Sofia in German-made luxury vehicles, ministers, prime ministers and other guests will not see a single horse-drawn carriage, since those were banned from Sofia streets shortly before Bulgaria took over the EU Presidency.
 European visitors were not supposed to see that part of reality.
 Bulgarians of Romani origin, many of whom do not have any income, will suffer even more than they do anyway, since they can not search the trash in Sofia anymore.

-Neither the VIPs, nor other guests will see certain parts of Sofia either.
+Neither the VIPs, nor other guests will see certain parts of Sofia.
 The Fakulteta quarter accommodates the biggest Roma slum in the capital.
 Here, families live in Third World conditions.
 There are make-shift huts without heating or water, children play in the dirt, stray dogs roam the streets.

 There are high(est)-ranking officials in the Bulgarian government who have called Bulgarian Roma “ferocious apes” or “brazen, feral, human-like creatures”.
 Some EU guests might even talk to those officials, not knowing about their background of blind hatred towards some minorities, including the Roma and the LGBT community.